piwheels/hostedpi/docs/cli_test.rst

 hostedpi test
 =============

-Test a connection to the Mythic Beasts API using API ID and secret in environment variables
+Test a connection to the Mythic Beasts API using API ID and secret, using configuration as described in the :doc:`getting_started` section.

 Synopsis
 ========